alextanhongpin/javascript-101/console.md

 ```

 ## Grouping Console
-Adds indentation to grouped console:
+Adds indentation to grouped console.
+Especially useful when you have recursive function.
 ```bash
 > console.group('hello')
 hello